-DOE has not prepared an environmental impact statement (EIS) or an environmental assessment (EA) for this rulemaking, and has tentatively determined that neither is required.
-This notice implements the March 6, 2006, Order of the U.S. District Court of California to issue a proposed determination under section 507(e) of EPAct 1992.
+DOE has not prepared an environmental impact statement or an environmental assessment for this rulemaking, and has determined that neither is required.
+This final determination implements the March 6, 2006, Order of the U.S. District Court of California to issue a final determination under section 507(e) of EPAct 1992.
 Center for Biological Diversity, 419 F.Supp 2d 1166.
 The Court order held that the Secretary is not "obligated to prepare an impact statement under NEPA in either accepting or rejecting a fleet rule."
 Id. at 1173.

 EPAct 1992 requires DOE to issue a Private and Local Government Fleet Requirement if such a requirement is necessary.
 (42 U.S.C.
-13257(e)) Today's notice tentatively determines that a Private and Local Government Fleet Requirement is not necessary, and therefore DOE is not proposing a requirement.
-Once the Secretary has made the determination, the Secretary has no discretion as whether to issue the requirement.
+13257(e)) Today's final determination establishes that a Private and Local Government Fleet Requirement is not necessary, and therefore DOE is not issuing a requirement.
+Once the Secretary has made the determination, the Secretary has no discretion whether to issue the requirement.
 See Center for Biological Diversity, 419 F.Supp.
 2d 1166, 1173.